vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 But those, (issuing) from the afore-mentioned Lākula stream, who practise the ob servances of bones like the skull (kapāla), on account of injunctions in the Pāśupata Sāstra such as ‘One should lie in ashes’ [PS 1.3], ´

-They, devoted to japa, ashes, and ritual, proceed to the station of ¯Iśvara.
+They, devoted to japa, ashes, and ritual, proceed to the station of Īśvara.

 [SvT 11.74ab]